 Any student interviewed will proudly tell visitors that though the school is small it offers their best opportunity to attend a 4-year college.
-Most Burton Tech scholars are likely to be the first in their family to have the expectation and the opportunity to attend a 4-year college or university.
+Our students are "Always READY."
+Most MIT scholars are likely to be the first in their family to have the expectation and the opportunity to attend a 4-year college or university.